andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 <h4 class="article-subheader">Cruisin'</h4>
-The next morning Jill has planned a supplement to our land-based fjord observations via a sightseeing cruise.
+The next morning Jill has planned a sightseeing cruise to supplement to our land-based fjord observations.
 Unfortunately we're not the only ones with the idea...

-During our mountaineering escapades yesterday we spotted a ship from atop Mount Prest not much larger than a grain of rice.
+During our mountaineering escapades yesterday we spotted a spec upon the fjord not much larger than a grain of rice.
 If it weren't for its slender emerald tail of churned seawater it likely would have been imperceptible.
 To our chagrin that miniscule grain of rice was the *MV Brittania*, the flagship of P&O Cruises of Southampton, UK.